syntaqx/weightloss-journal/README.md

 The workouts per day can optionally be swapped around, just making sure I target all areas of the body throughout the 3 days that I go, and a stretch goal of 4 days a week.

+Additionally, I wanted to make sure that I wasn't losing any muscle weight (and hopefully building some).
+Although it's always been in my weight loss app, I've started to make specific effort to make sure days that I'm at the gym I'm getting sufficient protein (Fiber has been a challenge even with the supplements, but that too) - So more protein drinks.
+Still considering Whey Powder but haven't found anything that doesn't sound disgusting.

 ## March 21, 2023